Chart Color Schemes

 Revesby's residents are extremely healthy with prevalence of common health conditions low among the general population and nearer the nation's average across older, at risk cohorts

-Analysis shows strong health metrics in Revesby with low prevalence of common conditions among the general population.
-Prevalence is near national averages for older cohorts at risk.
+Analysis shows strong health performance in Revesby with low prevalence of common conditions among the general population.
+Prevalence is near national averages for older, at-risk cohorts.

 Frequently Asked Questions - Health